Sooty: Matthew Corbett era

-The Sooty Show came to its conclusion in 1992, whereupon Matthew created a sequel for ITV that launched in 1993 under the title of Sooty & Co..
-The new programme operated under the same format as its predecessor, but with episodes set mainly within a bric-a-brac shop in Manchester.
+The Sooty Show came to its conclusion in 1992 when Thames Television lost its franchise, whereupon Matthew created a sequel for ITV that launched in 1993 under the title of Sooty & Co..
+The new programme, produced by Granada Television, operated under the same format as its predecessor, but with episodes set mainly within a bric-a-brac shop in Manchester.
 While Creighton remained a part of the programme for a number of series, Longman was given a physical role as co-star in several episodes, mainly as a regular customer named Mo, alongside her role as Soo's voice actor, with the programme featuring several stories that ventured out into new locations.
 Matthew continued to conduct further stage shows, and also entered himself and Sooty as guests on other programmes.

 In 1996, Matthew sold the rights to the Sooty brand to the Global Rights Development Fund (a subsidiary of the Bank of Yokohama) for £1.4 million, creating Sooty International Limited whose intentions would be to bring Sooty to "true international stardom", but leaving Matthew to be the frontman for the franchise.
 In 1997, Matthew devised an animated spin-off, titled Sooty's Amazing Adventures, which ran between 1997–98 and featured a different style of adventures to the live-action show, including voices for Scampi and Sweep, and a different voice actor for Soo.
 The spin-off lasted two series, before Matthew concluded it in preparation for his retirement in December 1998, following the finale of Sooty & Co.